 And if you're raking up your leaves, you are also raking up butterfly and moth pupae.
 Don't you want butterflies in your garden?

 The post also mentions leaves make a great natural mulch and help suppress weeds.

-But if you do insist on keeping your yard cleaned up, the NWF recommends doing it the old-fashioned way because leaf blowers pollute the air.
+If you do insist on keeping your yard cleaned up, the NWF recommends doing it the old-fashioned way, because leaf blowers pollute the air.